Best Practices in Bus Stop Shelters

 Algiers – Canal Street Ferry

-When the State threatened to cut the Algiers-Canal ferry service in 2013, Ride stepped into action surveying riders and lobbying the Louisiana government.
-Our report found that riders use the ferry to get to jobs that they would not be able to reach otherwise.
+When the State threatened to cut the Algiers-Canal ferry service in 2013, Ride stepped into action surveying riders and working with decision makers.
+We also issued a report showing that riders use the ferry to get to jobs that they would not be able to reach otherwise.
 Check out our research report for more information on why this ferry service is vital for our city.